 Insiders told us the first interview is “more of a meet and greet” than a formal assessment.
 “It's not too taxing and mostly entails going over your application,” said one trainee, adding: “The underlying judgement was: Can we work with you?
 Do you have the right skills?
 Do you really want to work for our firm?”

 Those who successfully navigate this are invited to complete psychometric tests.

 The second interview is held with training principal Melanie Benson and the director of HR, Helen Loughlin.
 Current trainees recalled this interview as being “a bit tougher and bit more nerve-racking than the first.
-You're made to think on your feet about technical law questions.”
+You're made to think on your feet.”
 Nevertheless, they agreed “it's a fair interview – they're definitely not trying be cruel or make you panic.”

-Most of our interviewees this year had some media sector work experience before joining.
-While media sector industry experience isn’t necessary, candidates should have some legal experience under their belt.
+Most of our interviewees this year had some prior legal experience before joining the firm.
 This especially applies to those who haven't done a law degree, as it helps to demonstrate a commitment to the profession.

-One more thing: applicants seeking sponsorship are now required to undertake their LPC at the University of Law and to choose specific electives, including international commercial law and international IP.
-Non-law students are encouraged to obtain their GDL at ULaw too.
+One more thing: applicants seeking sponsorship are required to undertake the GDL and LPC at the University of Law and to choose specific electives, including international commercial law and international IP.

 More on media, showbiz and entertainment

 14 Hanover Square,